jadwigo/bolt-deployer-recipe/README.md

 ```

 As above, the path `/your/root/path/for/the/app/` should be adapted for your situation.

+If you use the custom files path `/your/root/path/for/the/app/shared/files` you need to set the same path in your hosts.yml

 If you have custom bundles these need to be set in the `.bolt.yml` file as usual, so the `.bolt.yml` file might look a bit like this: